kalyani351/module-2-coding-assignment/README.md

 # module-2-coding-assignment
-this contains the solutions to the given assignment in module-2. html documentation can be seen in the file :  module-2-solution.html styling information can be seen in the file: module-2-solution.css
+This contains the solutions to the given assignment in module-2.
+Html documentation can be seen in the file :  module-2-solution.html and all the styling information can be seen in the file: module-2-solution.css